6 Tips on How to Onboard New Hires

 6) Rules of Engagement

-Take time to explain the rules of engagement and etiquette followed by the company.
-Convey to the new employee the company’s internal rules and directives in company’s communication culture such as meeting participation, or dialing into meetings.
+Take time to explain the rules of engagement and etiquette, followed by the company.
+Convey to the new employee the company’s internal regulations and directives in the company’s communication culture, such as meeting participation, or dialing into meetings.

-Creating a positive experience for new employees ensure their engagement and helps them succeed in their new roles.
+Creating a positive experience for new employees to ensure staff engagement and helps them succeed in their new roles.